 Figure 4.9: A correlation plot of features and the response

-We can see from the correlation plot what perfect correlation (that is, ) looks like: since every feature and the response variable has a correlation of 1 with itself, we can see that a correlation of 1 is a light, cream color.
+We can see from the correlation plot what perfect correlation looks like: since every feature and the response variable has a correlation of 1 with itself, we can see that a correlation of 1 is a light, cream color.
 From the color bar, which doesn't include -1, we know there are no correlations with that value.

 The clearest examples of correlated predictors in our case study data are the BILL_AMT features.
-It makes intuitive sense that bills are similar from month to month, for instance, in both of these types of accounts: an account that typically carries a balance of zero, or an account that has a large balance that is taking a while to pay off.
+It makes intuitive sense that bills might be similar from month to month for a given account.
+For instance, there may be an account that typically carries a balance of zero, or an account that has a large balance that is taking a while to pay off.
 Are any of the BILL_AMT features perfectly correlated?
 The answer is no, as we can confirm from Figure 4.9.
-So, while these features may not contribute much independent information, we don't see a reason to remove them at this point.
+So, while these features may not contribute much independent information, we won’t remove them at this point.

 The Independence of Observations